data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 - `wc -l FILENAMES`

-Open both files in Notepad++ to see the difference between searching strings and searching whole words using `grep`
+Open both files in a text editor (Notepad++, Atom, Kate, whatever you prefer) or Excel-like program to see the difference between searching strings and searching whole words using `grep`

 ______
 #### Recap